Market Wrap-Up: Indian Indices Slide Amid Trade & Financial Sector Pressure

 What to Watch Next

-Earnings Releases – Tech results from Infosys and TCS may shape the near-term market direction.
+- Earnings Releases: Tech results from Infosys and TCS may shape near-term market direction.

-Global Cues – Pay attention to U.S. Fed signals, crude oil prices, and currency trends; rupee closed ~₹85.7/$, slightly weaker .
+- Global Cues: Watch U.S. Fed signals, crude oil prices, and currency trends; rupee closed ~?85.7/$, slightly weaker.

 Summary for Investors